orwah16/TakeMeOutBackGitOps/README.md

 the CI pipeline on TakeMeOutBack repository with every merge from the feature branch <br/>
 Traffic gets to the cluster using loadbalancer <br/>
 Number of hosts is managed using auto-scaler <br/>
-for networking the project utilizes CNI plugin and for storage management CSI plugin <br/>
+for networking the project utilizes AWS CNI plugin and for storage management AWS CSI plugin <br/>

-### Monitoring:
+#### Monitoring:
 for metric scraping prometheus was used with grafana for building dashboards (grafana was deployed using helm terraform provider charts) <br/>
 ![alt text](./Images/terraform.png?raw=true)
 ![alt text](./Images/argocd.png?raw=true)